FormidableLabs/victory-docs/src/pages/guides/layout.md

 ## Rendering components in custom containers

-To render a Victory component in a completely custom container set the `standalone` prop on the component to false.
+To render a Victory component in a custom container set the `standalone` prop on the component to false.
 The component will render a `g` tag rather than an `svg` tag.

 ```playground
 <svg viewBox="0 0 400 400" >